catoszyrko/ProductStore/README.md

 define('DB_NAME','');

-## the next step is running the .sql file in your localstore or online server
+Next step is running the .sql file in your localstore or online server